Multi-scale Temporal Prediction via Incremental Generation and Multi-agent Collaboration: Introduction

 In light of this, we propose \textbf{IG-MC} (Incremental Generation via Multi-agent Collaboration), a unified closed-loop framework for multi-scale temporal prediction.
 At its core, IG-MC introduces two key innovations: (1) an \textbf{incremental generation} mechanism that dynamically synthesizes predicted states and images across expanding temporal scales to maintain state-visual synchronization, thereby reducing error accumulation in long-horizon predictions and ensuring trustworthiness; and (2) a \textbf{decision-driven multi-agent collaboration} system comprising specialized VLM-based agents \cite{zhang2024vipact, zhang2025litewebagent} that hierarchically refine predictions from phases to steps while enforcing cross-scale consistency.
-Unlike existing methods that rely on historical frames, at each time step, the decision-making module (DM) of IG-MC predicts the state using only the current state-image pair, which then guides a visual generation module (VG) \cite{bolya2023token, tang2022daam, borji2022generated} to generate the next visual preview.
+Departing from approaches that rely on frame histories, IG-MC uses a stateless DM that consumes only the current state–image pair to predict the next state, which then conditions the VG to synthesize the next visual preview \cite{bolya2023token,tang2023daam,borji2022generated}; removing temporal buffers reduces memory and speeds up training and inference.
 Crucially, these innovations are embedded within a closed-loop design, where the state predictions of DM module and the visual outputs of VG module continuously inform and correct one another.
 This bidirectional interaction enables real-time error correction, interpretable forecasting, and high-fidelity coherence across both global and local scales.